-- 10.1 The NARM Funding Adjustment and Penalty Mechanism approach avoids the need for ex-post project-by-project assessment except in rare cases where a small number of projects are clearly identifiable as driving an Over-Delivery or Under-Delivery. - 10.2 Where a small number of projects/schemes/programmes of work are clearly identifiable as driving an Over-Delivery or Under-Delivery, these will be normalised out of the delivered output and outturn costs and will be subject to an ex-post assessment as shown in paragraph 7.12.
-A separate adjustment for clearly identifiable projects, more reflective of the relevant outputs and costs, will be made in setting the Final Allowed Expenditure, as shown in paragraph 7.13. - 10.3 The Final Allowed Expenditure (NXPFAC) will be calculated using the adjusted output delivery (revised to add in Justified Over-Delivery and remove Under-Delivery) and the Unit Cost of Risk Benefit.
+- 10.1 The NARM Funding Adjustment and Penalty Mechanism approach avoids the need for ex-post project-by-project assessment except in cases where delivery elements (projects/schemes/programmes) re clearly identifiable as driving an Over-Delivery or Under-Delivery. - 10.2 Where projects/schemes/programmes of work are clearly identifiable as driving an Over-Delivery or Under-Delivery, these delivery elements will be normalised out of the delivered output and outturn costs and will be subject to an ex-post assessment as shown in paragraph 7.12.
+A separate adjustment for clearly identifiable elements, more reflective of the relevant outputs and costs, will be made in setting the Final Allowed Expenditure, as shown in paragraph 7.13. - 10.3 The Final Allowed Expenditure (NXPFAC) will be calculated using the adjusted output delivery (revised to add in Justified Over-Delivery and remove Under-Delivery) and the Unit Cost of Risk Benefit.
 Where justified, any clearly identifiable delivery elements of projects that have caused an Over-Delivery or Under-Delivery will then be added back in. - 10.4 The qualifying criteria specified further below will be considered when determining the values for the terms in Table 5 below for the purpose of implementing the NARM Funding Adjustment and Penalty Mechanism.